babbu3682/MTD-GAN/README.md

-# FD-Net - Official Pytorch Implementation
+# MTD-GAN - Official Pytorch Implementation

 It's scheduled to be uploaded soon.
 We are modifying the code for easier use.
 We proposed a supervised multi-task aiding representation transfer learning network called <b>FD-Net</b>.